trampgeek/jobe/README.md

  1. Make sure there exist users jobe and jobe00 through jobe09.
  1. Make sure there is a directory /home/jobe/runs owned by jobe and writeable by the webserver.
 It should not be readable or writeable by all.
- 1. Make sure there is a directory /var/log/jobe.

 If the install appears OK but testsubmit.py fails:

  1. If you get messages "Bad result object", something is fundamentally broken.
     Start by rebooting your server, and make sure Apache is running, e.g. by browsing to http://\<jobehost\>.
-1. Try pointing your browser at http://\<jobehost\>/jobe/index.php/restapi/languages This should return a JSON list of languages.
+ 1. Try pointing your browser at `http://\<jobehost\>/jobe/index.php/restapi/languages`` This should return a JSON list of languages.
 If not, you may at least get a readable error message.
  1. You are running testsubmit.py with Python3, right?
  1. Check the apache error log.
+ 1. Check the most recent error log file in the directory `app/writable/logs`.
+ 1. Try raising the error log level in file `app/Config/Logger.php`, rerun the failed request and again check the log files.
- 1. If something unexpected happened with the actual run of a program, find the run in /home/jobe/runs and try executing the program manually.
-[The run directory contains the source file, the bash command used to run it, plus the compile output and (if it ran) the stderr and stdout outputs.
+ 1. If something unexpected happened with the actual run of a program, turn on debugging in the file `app/Config/Jobe.php`.
+Find the run in `/home/jobe/runs` and try executing the program manually.
+[When debugging is turned on, the run directory contains the source file, the bash command used to run it, plus the compile output and (if it ran) the stderr and stdout outputs.
- 1. Check for any error messages in /var/log/jobe/*.
- 1. Turn on debug level of logging in jobe/application/config/config.php by setting the log_threshold to 2 (around line 183).
-You should now get screeds of log info in the directory /var/log/jobe.
-Most of this comes from the framework; look for lines beginning *jobe*.
-These are all issued by restapi.php in application/controllers, which is the top level handler for all http requests.
- 1. If you are getting Overloaded errors, then you can display the in-memory locks on the Jobe users with this PHP one-liner:

-    ```php -r 'print_r(shm_get_var(shm_attach(ftok
-      ("/var/www/html/jobe/application/libraries/LanguageTask.php", "j")), 1));```

-If you still can't figure it out, email me (Richard Lobb; my gmail name is
+If you still can't figure it out, email me (Richard Lobb; my gmail name is trampgeek).
-trampgeek).